Second law of thermodynamics

 - Watch this video on the material that will be discussed in class

-- Answer the questions in this questionaire by 1500 AST the day before the next class.
-These questions guide you to take notes efficiently and help you to prepare your presentation.
+- ATM401 Answer the questions in this questionaire by Thursday 2359 AST.
+These questions guide you to take notes efficiently.
+ATM601/CHEM601 Write your summary in this form and answer the questions.

 If you want to take notes on the slides of the video, here is the file.